"high-quality pan-European weather radar composite products"

 In the Surface rain rate composite each composite pixel is a weighted average of the lowest valid pixels of the contributing radars, weighted by the inverse of the beam altitude.
 Polar cells within a search radius of 2.5 km of the composite pixel are considered.
 Data measured below 200 m altitude are not used.
 Measured reflectivity values are converted to rainfall (mm/h) using the Marshall-Palmer equation.
 Rainfall accumulation is simply the sum of the previous four 15-minute surface rain-rate products.
 In the Maximum reflectivity composite each composite pixel contains the maximum of all polar cell values of the contributing radars at that location.

 Composites are available in two formats: BUFR and HDF5.
+Each file has two fields: the data field and the quality field.

 Access to data